 You might be accused of committing one of dozens of traffic violations, and they all come with heavy fines and points on your license.
 In some circumstances, certain traffic offenses could even come with jail time.
 You may also see multiple infractions for the same stop.
 If the officer believed you were speeding while on your cell phone, for instance, you can get points on your license for both infractions.

 The following are some common types of traffic tickets issued in Queens, as well as their potential penalties:

-The fines, points, and assessment fees will have other consequences on your life.
+The fines, points, and assessment fees from traffic tickets will have other consequences on your life.
 Exceeding the allowable number of points can lead to you losing your license, which can really mess up your day—and the next few months or years—but you can also expect to see other consequences.